ndom91/homeassistant-checkly/README.md

 Now you should have sensors for the `passing`/`failing` state for each of your checks available in your Home Assistant.
 You can now create automations based off of these, or just display them on your dashboard.

+This will poll Checkly every 90s for updates.
+If you want this to be user adjustable, please open an issue.

 ## 👷 Contributing

+> Initially based off of the [UptimeRobot](https://github.com/home-assistant/core/tree/dev/homeassistant/components/uptimerobot) Integration ❤️

-We are happy to accept any and all contributions.
+We are happy to accept most contributions.
+Please open a PR!

 ## 📝 License